 2 eggs (look for pastured eggs or buy them straight from the farmer)

-1 cup of unbleached flour (use whatever you prefer or a mix of two different flours)
+1 cup of unbleached organic flour (or use whatever flour you prefer)

 1 teaspoon ground cinnamon